introsde-mmascotti/useragent/README.md

 # Useragent
 This is the user interface for the webservices.
 It consists of a command line application which allows to create persons, their healthprofiles and recipes using the commands listed below.
 The user then chooses a mealplan, the program prints some advices about it.
-The mealplan, the adivces and the selected recipes are saved into a file.
+The mealplan, the advices and the selected recipes are saved into a file.

 ## Starting the program